 GRAND RAPIDS METRO

-Commercial LED Lighting Upgrades for Grand Rapids Businesses
+Commercial LED Lighting & Rebates for Grand Rapids Businesses

 West Michigan has one of the densest concentrations of manufacturing and warehousing in the state, and a lot of it is still lit with metal halide and old fluorescent tubes burning two and three shifts a day.
-That is exactly the profile where an LED upgrade pays off fastest: you get brighter, more even light on the floor, fixtures that stop needing ballast and lamp changes, and a lighting energy cut north of 60 percent — all from one turn-key swap.
+That is exactly the profile where an LED retrofit moves the needle fastest: high fixture counts, long run hours, and a Consumers Energy rebate sitting on the table waiting to be claimed.

-The savings stack up too.
-Grand Rapids, Wyoming, Kentwood, Walker and Grandville all sit in Consumers Energy territory, so your project also qualifies for the Consumers Energy Business rebate program.
-Those incentives are paid per fixture and per control, and they get smaller as program budgets fill through the year — so the sooner you upgrade, the more of the cost the rebate covers.
+Here is the part most owners miss.
+Grand Rapids, Wyoming, Kentwood, Walker and Grandville all sit in Consumers Energy territory, so your project runs through the Consumers Energy Business rebate program.
+Those incentives are paid per fixture and per control, and they get smaller as program budgets fill through the year.
+Waiting costs you money twice — on the meter and on the rebate.

 What we do, and what we don’t